ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ```

 !!! note
-    We defined the time to rotate with a new variable as this makes it easier to edit in the future.
-It is best to avoid **magic numbers** whenever possible. **Magic Numbers** are direct usage of numbers in code, such as if we did `Switch:RotateTo(Rotation.New(0, -60, 0), 2)`.
-If we did not define the time as a variable, it may be confusing when looking at the code later.
+    You define the time to rotate with a new variable as this makes it easier to edit in the future.
+It is best to avoid **magic numbers** whenever possible. **Magic Numbers** are direct usage of numbers in code, such as if you did `Switch:RotateTo(Rotation.New(0, -60, 0), 2)`.
+If you did not define the time as a variable, it may be confusing when looking at the code later.

 ### Test out the Switch